algolia/api-clients-automation/website/docs/contributing/docs.md

 ## Operation summaries

-Operations are endpoints with a HTTP verb.
+Operations are endpoints with an HTTP verb.
 Each operation must have a `summary` property.
 Start with an imperative verb and describe what the operation does in 2 to 3 words.